 Marshfield Clinic Education Foundation has a history of commitment to education and public service.
 Marshfield Clinic annually provides over 900 students with nearly 1,500 educational experiences.
 Residency programs include internal medicine, pediatrics, medicine and pediatrics, dermatology, surgery, transitional year and pharmacy as well as fellowships in palliative care, non-operative spine and post-doctoral psychology.
 As an academic campus of the University of Wisconsin School of Medicine and Public Health, Marshfield Clinic provides clinical and educational experiences for students of every level.

 Security Health Plan of Wisconsin, Inc.

-Security Health Plan of Wisconsin, Inc., is the health maintenance organization owned by Marshfield Clinic, providing comprehensive health insurance options to more than 200,000 people in a 32-county area in Wisconsin.
+Security Health Plan of Wisconsin, Inc., is the health maintenance organization owned by Marshfield Clinic, providing comprehensive health insurance options to more than 200,000 people across all 72 counties in Wisconsin.
 Security Health Plan was created in 1986 as an outgrowth of Greater Marshfield Health Plan, established in 1971.

 Marshfield Clinic’s Outreach Services program provides service to over 1,200 hospitals, clinics and other sites.
 Services include off-site physician consultation, 24-hour EKG interpretation, mobile echocardiography, reference laboratory, regional blood banking, radiology, EEGs, orthotics/prosthetics, radiation physics, pulmonary function and biomedical electronics.